 Did any of you notice that when 小明 told Mike his name, he started with his surname and then give his name.
 In China, the way people say names as well as write names is always surname first, then name.
 It’s the exact opposite how names are usually done in Western cultures.
 In the United States, I would say my name is Charlotte MacInnis or sometimes I might just say Charlotte and not even give my last name.
 In China, I would either be MacInnis Charlotte or just MacInnis.
 It’s exactly opposite.
 Now to take this a step bigger.

-Think of how we address the letter in Western cultures.
+Think of how we address a letter in Western cultures.
 The first line is the person’s name.
 The second line is either the building name and the number or the street address.
 The third line is city and state or province, and the fourth line, last line, is the country.

 In China, you start with the country and city on the top line, the second line is street address, and the third line is building in any relevant numbers and finally the last line, the line at the very bottom, is the person’s name.
 Again, it’s exactly opposite.